MoGhadeer/Psitrum/README.md

 You can download **Psitrum** by three ways:
 ### Psitrum: Standalone App
 This is the easiest method to use **Psitrum**.
 You can install the app by those steps:
-1. Download the Application file {[Psitrum.app](https://github.com/MoGhadeer/Psitrum/tree/main/Psitrum_Installation/Psitrum.app/Contents)} to start directly using **Psitrum**
+1. Download the zipped file {[Psitrum.zip](https://github.com/MoGhadeer/Psitrum/tree/main/Psitrum_Installation/Psitrum.zip)}
+2. Uncompress the file and you will find two files
+3. If you to start the app directly then open the fila {Psitrum.app}
-2. or you can install the app in your computer by downloading the installer file {[Psitrum_Installer.app](https://github.com/MoGhadeer/Psitrum/tree/main/Psitrum_Installation/Psitrum_Installer.app/Contents)}
+4. If you want to install it in your computer then use the file {Psitrum_Installer.app}
-3. Follow the installation instruction of the installer
+5. Then follow the instruction of the installer until you install **Psitrum**
-4. Start using **Psitrum**
+6. Enjoy using **Psitrum**

 ### Psitrum: MATLAB App
 By this method you can add **Psitrum** as an App in your MATLAB: